opea-project/docs/community/rfcs/24-10-02-GenAIExamples-xxx-Image_and_Audio_Support_in_MultimodalQnA.md

 * Data ingestion and prep
 * User query

+Both of these phases are affected by the enhancements in this RFC.
+The design for expanding the types of multimodal data for [data ingestion](#data-ingestion-and-prep) and [user queries](#user-query) are outlined in the next couple of sections.

+There is also a Gradio user interface (UI) that allows the user to both upload data for ingestion and submit queries based on the context in the database.
+The introduction of different data types will affect the UI design, and the proposed changes are discussed in the [UI section](#ui) below.

 ### Data Ingestion and Prep

 In the data ingestion and prep phase, a collection of data is built up to context for the subsequent queries.
 From a